 Caulfield First semester 2005 (Day)

-Contact Hours: 4 studio hours and 8 independent study hours per week.
+Contact Hours: 6 hours in class and 18 independent study hours per week